 Possible Benefits of the Coffee Diet

 Dr. Arnot claims that you can experience natural weight loss from coffee because it suppresses appetite and boosts metabolism.
 But the research around these claims is conflicting.
 Here's what the science says about some of those potential perks:

-A small study published in June 2013 in Obesity that included 33 participants who were overweight or obese found that drinking a moderate amount of coffee immediately before breakfast reduced calorie intake for that meal.
+A small study published in June 2013 in Obesity that included 33 participants who had overweight or obesity found that drinking a moderate amount of coffee immediately before breakfast reduced calorie intake for that meal.

 But another small study of just 12 participants, published in December 2014 in Appetite, found there were no significant effects of consuming coffee on energy intake or gastric emptying (the time it takes food to leave your stomach).

 A review published in December 2017 in the International Journal of Food Science Nutrition suggested that timing might be the key factor.
 It found that caffeine given between a half hour and four hours before a meal may suppress calorie intake, but coffee administered three to four and a half hours before a meal had minimal influence on the amount of food eaten.

 All in all, the research on coffee's ability to decrease food intake is limited and inconclusive.

 There is more evidence that points to coffee's ability to boost metabolism, though.

 A review published in October 2018 in Critical Reviews in Food Science and Nutrition evaluated 13 studies with a total of 600 participants.
 The research looked at caffeine intake and body weight, BMI and fat mass.
 Researchers noted that as caffeine intake increased, these other measures decreased.
 Specifically, when participants doubled their caffeine intake, their BMI, weight and fat mass decreased by 17 to 28 percent.

 A small July 2016 study of 12 people in the Journal of Strength and Conditioning Research had people take either a caffeine supplement or a placebo before performing 30 minutes of sprint interval exercise.
 Those who received the caffeine supplement had greater fat oxidation and calorie burn than those who were given the placebo.